Lebanon ceasefire: Israel strikes target Hezbollah sites – DW – 02/07/2025

 Lebanon ceasefire: Israel strikes target Hezbollah sitesFebruary 7, 2025

-Israeli forces said late Thursday it had struck two sites that allegedly contained weapons belonging to the Hezbollah group, a Hamas ally, despite a separate ceasefire deal in that country.
+Israel said late Thursday that its forces had struck two sites that allegedly contained weapons belonging to the Hezbollah group, a Hamas ally, despite a ceasefire deal.

 Israel's forces "conducted a precise strike in Lebanese territory on two military sites that contained Hezbollah weapons, which were in violation of the ceasefire agreement," the Israeli army said in a statement on social media platform X.